MrPoloGit/ECE-110-Chip-Design/docs/info.md

 ## How it works

-Explain how your project works
 Takes input voltages and treats that as input current injection to LIF neuron

 ## How to test

-Explain how to use your project
-Test
+Test some stuff

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+No external hardware used